Computing and Information Technology

 The CISO will periodically review and adjust the information security program as it relates to the GLBA requirements, with input from the University's Security Incident Response Team (SIRT) and relevant stakeholders.
 Program evaluation should be based on results of testing and monitoring of security safeguard effectiveness and reflect changes in technology and/or operations, evolving internal and external threats, and any other circumstances that have a material impact on the information security program.
 The Office of General Counsel and the Chief Information Officer must review any recommended adjustments.

-The Chief Information Officer (CIO/VP-ITS) is responsible for this plan.
+The Chief Information Officer is responsible for this plan.
 The CIO or designee must approve any exception to this plan.
 Questions relating to this plan should be directed to K-State's Chief Information Security Officer.